 Thank you for your interest in submitting to the Hal Prize.
 We accept works of poetry, fiction, nonfiction, and photography.
-Both beginners and established writers are welcome to submit.
+Both beginning and established writers and photographers are welcome to submit.

 - There is no limit to the number of entries you may submit in each category.
 However, please include just one photo/nonfiction/fiction/poem per submission.
 Previously unpublished works only, please.

-- Fiction and nonfiction should be double spaced, in a simple 12 pt font, and not more than 4,000 words.
+- Fiction and nonfiction should be double spaced, in a simple 12 pt font and no more than 4,000 words.
 Fiction and nonfiction submissions are preferred as Microsoft Word or .rtf files with only one story per submission.

 - Poetry submissions are preferred as Microsoft Word or .rtf files with only one poem per submission.
 Poems should not exceed one page in length when typed in a standard 12pt font.

-- Photography submissions will be judged on their cover-worthiness and ability to reproduce on newsprint.
-Special consideration will be given to photos featuring people and places.
-Photo submissions are preferred as .jpg or .tiff files with only one photo per submission.
-Photos should be 300 dpi, and not exceed 5MB.
+- Photo submissions are preferred as .jpg or .tiff files with only one photo per submission.
+Photos should be 300 dpi and not exceed 5MB.

-- The Hal Prize is presented by the Peninsula Pulse, an independent, locally-owned newspaper covering news, arts, and entertainment in Door County, WI, in collaboration with Write On, Door County a non-profit organization promoting writing and reading to year-round and seasonal residents in the county, and Peninsula School of Art, an arts organization that offers educational experiences that foster a community dedicated to the transformative power of the visual arts.
+The Hal Prize is presented by the Peninsula Pulse, an independent, locally-owned newspaper covering news, arts, and entertainment in Door County, WI, in collaboration with Write On, Door County, a non-profit organization promoting writing and reading to year-round and seasonal residents in the county, and Peninsula School of Art, an arts organization that offers educational experiences that foster a community dedicated to the transformative power of the visual arts.

 The first place winners of the 2022 Hal Prize.
 (Top to bottom) Annette Langlois Grunseth (poetry), Dan Powers (fiction), August Battaglia (photography) and Brandon Lewis (nonfiction).